rawitat/gtypist_lessons/programming_quotes.typ

 I:[35] David Wheeler
 S:All problems in computer science can be solved by another level of indirection.
  :
- :(Related) But that ususally will create another problem.
+ :(Related) But that usually will create another problem.

 *:G6_36
 I:[36] Joel Spolsky